Random quotients of mapping class groups are quasi-isometrically rigid: Large translation quotients

 where $1\in\MCG$ is the identity. \end{defn}

-\begin{defn}[Large displacement quotient] Let $N\unlhd \MCG$ be a normal subgroup, and let $D\in\mathbb{N}_{>0}$.
-We will say that the quotient group $\MCG/N$ is a \emph{$D$-large displacement quotient} if the minimum displacement of $N$ is at least $D$. \end{defn}
+\begin{defn}[Large translation quotient] Let $N\unlhd \MCG$ be a normal subgroup.
+We will say that the quotient group $\MCG/N$ is a \emph{large translation quotient} if the minimum translation length of $N$ is at least $9$. \end{defn}

-Here are some examples of this behaviour. \begin{ex} Definition \ref{defn:lrq} applies to the trivial subgroup $N=\{1\}$, thus $\MCG$ itself is a $D$-large displacement quotient for every $D\in\mathbb{N}_{>0}$. \end{ex}

-\begin{ex} Let $f\in\MCG$ be a pseudo-Anosov element.
-For every $D\in\mathbb{N}_{>0}$ one can find some large enough $K\in \mathbb{N}_{>0}$ such that $f^K$ has minimum displacement at least $D$.
-Moreover, up to choosing a larger $K$, the quotient by the normal closure $N=\langle\langle f^K\rangle\rangle$ is a $D$-large displacement quotient.
-We will give a proof in Corollary \ref{cor:pA_large}, after we have developed some more notation. \end{ex}